-- A. Mineral Area College will maintain a student housing facility, referred to as College Park. - B. The room and board, established by the Board of Trustees, will include the use of one bed space in a two-bedroom or four-bedroom apartment and the common space, which includes a 15 meal per week plan each semester.
-All utilities, internet and cable are included. - C. Housing is open to any student that is enrolled in a minimum of six credit hours in Mineral Area College or Central Methodist University classes. - D. Students living at College Park will be provided a 15 meal per week plan with campus food service.
+- A. Mineral Area College will maintain a student housing facility, referred to as College Park. - B. The room and board, established by the Board of Trustees, will include the use of one bed space in a two-bedroom, four-bedroom, or a bunked twobedroom apartment and the common space, which includes a 15 meal per week plan each semester.
+All utilities, internet and cable are included. - C. Housing is open to any student that is enrolled in a minimum of 12 credit hours in Mineral Area College or concurrently enrolled with Central Methodist University for a total of 12 credit hours. - D. Requirements to be accepted at College Park are as follows: - 1.
+Complete the application for housing - 2.
+Complete the College Park housing agreement - 3.
+Complete the voluntary meningitis waiver or provide proof of vaccination - 4.
+Submit a security deposit - 5.
+Complete a background check - E. College Park will maintain policies and procedures covering rules and regulations established by the Board of Trustees.